-Update Feb.
-2021: Squarespace introduced Member Areas in 2021.
+Squarespace users often hope that they can truly use their site as an all in one tool, but it’s not a course platform, despite the member areas introduced in 2021.
 This may be an option for short video series, and that sort of content, but it does not provide progression, completion tracking and other traditional “course” elements that you may want.
-Read more about Member Areas here.
+(Read more about Member Areas here.)

 If you have a Squarespace website, what are the options for teaching online courses?